rquillen730/SW577/README.md

 Over the course of this semester I worked with data from various agencies in order to explore any possible correlations between suicide in the United States and Unemployment, per capita personal income, and hospital availability.
 After obtaining this data I worked with a variety of data visualization software in order to present my findings in a variety of ways.

-This portfolio was generated utilizing R Markdown software and Tableau.
+This portfolio was generated utilizing R Markdown and Tableau software.

 # OVERVIEW